cmooreio/arpwatch/README.md

 #### Why Special Configuration is Needed

 Kubernetes environments often enforce restrictive Pod Security Standards, including `allowPrivilegeEscalation: false`.
-The default Docker behavior of starting as root and then dropping privileges via the `-u` flag triggers this restriction.
+The default Docker behavior of starting as root and then dropping privileges via the `-u` flag is blocked by this restriction.

-This image solves this by using **file capabilities** (`setcap`) on the arpwatch binary, allowing it to open raw network sockets even when running as a non-root user from the start.
+**Solution**: Skip the privilege drop by setting `ARPWATCH_SKIP_PRIVILEGE_DROP=true`.
+The container runs as root throughout, but with only NET_RAW and NET_ADMIN capabilities.
+This is the recommended approach for Kubernetes environments where the `-u` flag cannot be used.

+**Note**: While this image includes file capabilities on the arpwatch binary, in practice most Kubernetes configurations require running as root due to capability restrictions and security context limitations.

 #### Pod Example (Single Node Monitoring)